-Ratings update: Winners and losers of fall TV
+Ratings update: Winners and losers of fall TV, and why 'The Good Doctor' is a big new hit

 Cable-news viewers might have an unending appetite for politics, but fans looking for entertainment seem to be turning off Washington dramas.
 ABC's Designated Survivor, starring Kiefer Sutherland as a bureaucrat who reluctantly becomes president following a terrorist attack, has seen ratings plunge 35% in its second season.
 CBS drama Madam Secretary, which stars Tea Leoni as an idealistic secretary of state, is down 18%, according to the latest available Nielsen data, with delayed viewing included.
 And ABC's Scandal is down, too, along with many other shows.
 A look at winners and losers of the month-old season: